tomvannuenen/corporeal/README.md

 Corporeal
 ========================

 An interactive command-line Python package for transforming, ordering and visualizing text corpora, for Python 3 (tested only on mac).
+Current version is pre-alpha, still under construction.

 <h2> Requirements </h2>